cozy/cozy-doctypes/docs/io.cozy.account_types.md

   (API Tokens, API URLS, ...).
 Every time a konnector job is executed, the stack can give some of these secret parameters to the konnector

 - It can contain an OAuth configuration for a service.
-It makes possible for the stack to talk to external services without allowing the konnector to directly access the outside world
+It simplifies the development of konnectors for OAuth providers, and avoids race conditions when the same account is used by several konnectors.

 - `grant_mode` {string}: Grant mode, part of the OAuth standard